nishamuktewar/techtree/20170705-triage/pretraining_weight-initialization_very-very-deep-nets.md

 There are two primary reasons for pretraining:

 (1) It allows to use unlabelled data during training, in case labelled data is in short support (unsupervised pretraining).
 Here, pre-training relates to transfer learning.
+Milestone in deep learning research, but popularity has declined.
 (2) It allows to build very, very deep neural networks.
-Historically, pretraining was used to train deep neural networks before optimization algorithms were improved to train deep neural networks directly without pre-training.
+Historically, pretraining was used to train deep neural networks before optimization algorithms were improved to train deep neural networks directly without pre-training (in this sense, related to regularization).
 Very, very deep networks are still hard to optimize with SGD.
 Pre-training is essentially a way to initialize weights, and active area of research (e.g., https://arxiv.org/abs/1511.06422, https://arxiv.org/abs/1704.08863, https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/), for very, very deep nets.

 Pretraining is related to two major research efforts: